Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Introduction

 \section{Introduction}

 Homeostasis is the property by which organisms adapt to changes in external environments, enabling survival in highly uncertain conditions.
-Experimental studies reported that homeostasis also functions at the cellular scale within chemical reaction networks\cite{muzzey2009, barkai1997, alon1999}.
-However, many underlying principles of homeostasis remain unclear, highlighting the need for model-based analysis.
-Mathematically, homeostasis can be described as the ability of the reaction network to maintain its state variables invariant to perturbations in parameters such as reaction rates, which may be affected by environmental factors such as temperature and osmorarity \cite{AIF2019, muzzey2009, khammash2022}.
+Experimental studies have begun to reveal the underlying structural mechanisms of biomolecular reactions that enable homeostatic behaviors \cite{muzzey2009, barkai1997, alon1999}.
+In this line of research, a recent study developed a synthetic biomolecular feedback system that is robust to disturbances \cite{AIF2019} based on the theoretical analysis of stochastic biomolecular reaction networks.
+Mathematically, homeostasis can be described as the ability of the reaction network to maintain its state variables invariant to perturbations in parameters such as reaction rates, which may be affected by environmental factors such as temperature and osmolarity \cite{AIF2019, muzzey2009, khammash2022}.
 To date, many efforts have been made to analyze the invariance based on deterministic models, specifically the rate equations.
-These include approaches that utilize reaction stoichiometry to identify subnetworks attaining perfect adaptation \cite{mochizuki2015, okada2016, hirono2023} and those employing sensitivity analysis based on the Jacobian matrix \cite{blanchini2017, blanchini2018, blanchini2021}.
+These include approaches that utilize reaction stoichiometry to identify subnetworks attaining perfect adaptation\cite{mochizuki2015, hirono2025} and those employing sensitivity analysis based on the Jacobian matrix \cite{araujo2018, blanchini2021}.
 However, since intracellular reactions are inherently stochastic due to the low copy number of molecules, developing methods based on stochastic models is desirable for a more accurate analysis that better aligns with experimental observations.